 - Steven Spielberg was known to have had a varying set of arcade video games in his home and offices, including Space Invaders, Missile Command, and Donkey Kong.

-- For their participation in developing the Star Trek: The Next Generation pinball, the stars each received a machine at the end of the project.
+- For their participation in developing the Star Trek: The Next Generation pinball, the stars of the source material each received a machine at the end of the project.
 Patrick Stewart says he still plays his, while Marina Sirtis placed hers in the basement where her kids can enjoy it.

 - In 1991, Hollywood producer Joel Silver had a vanity pinball machine based on himself.
 "Joel Silver: The Pinball" was a rethemed version of Data East's Star Trek pin, and it sat in his Warner Bros. reception area for several years.

 - Similarly, famed television and film producer Aaron Spelling once received an "Aaron Spelling" pinball as a gift from his wife and family.
 It was based on the Lethal Weapon 3 pinball from Data East, and included a Tori Spelling target that said "I love you, Daddy" when hit.

 - Michael Jackson had a giant arcade in his home, which was recreated for an exhibit in Beverly Hills.
 You can take a virtual panoramic tour of it here.